 If using the University Fire Services Maintenance Provider to action the isolation, submit a work request through Campus Assist.
 You will need to provide a valid University Account Code.
 This can be supplied by the University manager in charge of the project.

 Systems should be restored at the end of each day.
-If a system needs to be left isolated overnight, email firstname.lastname@example.org to ensure adequate fire protection can be maintained.
+If a system needs to be left isolated overnight, email firstname.lastname@example.org and email@example.com to ensure adequate fire protection can be maintained.

 You will need to provide a Safe Work Method Statement (SWMS) identifying the risks and measures undertaken to ensure adequate fire protection is maintained at all times in the general location of the works.
 This statement can be submitted along with the application for the fire system interruption.